I think you will agree that some country’s stock exchanges & brokers charge too much to access market data and trades.

 - If your country has a treaty – then download a W8-BEN form and complete it according to the guidelines.
 Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding

-- Select your Broker: Tradestation is excellent because you get low transaction costs and great software free when you are a brokerage client.
+- Select your Broker: Firstrade is excellent because you get zero transaction costs and great software free when you are a brokerage client.
 See my review here.
-You can choose any broker and combine it with the excellent Telechart 2000 as featured in my book “the Liberated Stock Trader”

-I have been trading the U.S. markets for almost 20 years and I have to say it is great.
-The news content provided by companies like Benzinga is world class and ahead of other countries.
-The U.S. has many of the greatest technology companies in the world like Google, Microsoft, Facebook, HP, IBM and many other industry leaders.
-The low costs and the breadth of the market mean you can select from the best of the worlds leading economy.
+I have been trading the US markets for almost 20 years, and I have to say it is excellent.
+The news content provided by companies like Benzinga is world-class and ahead of other countries.
+The US has many of the most significant technology companies globally, like Google, Microsoft, Facebook, Amazon, Netflix, and many other industry leaders.
+The low costs and the breadth of the market mean you can select from the best of the world’s leading economies.